Georgia Uncontested Divorce Explained

-What is an Uncontested Divorce?
+What is an Uncontested Divorce in Georgia?

-Frequently when people call our office, they tell us that the divorce is uncontested just because both parties both want a divorce.
-Certainly it may make the process easier if both parties agree that their marriage is over and that divorce is inevitable.
+Frequently when people call our office, they tell us that both parties want the divorce and so the divorce will be “uncontested.”
+Certainly, the divorce process is typically easier if both parties agree that their marriage is over and that divorce is inevitable.
 But, this is not what an attorney means when they ask whether a divorce is going to be uncontested.
-A Georgia uncontested divorce means that the parties have at least preliminarily reached an agreement regarding all of the major areas related to a divorce:
+So, what is an uncontested divorce in Georgia?

 - Child Support

-Of course, if the parties do not have any minor children together, the first 2 areas are irrelevant.
+Of course, if the parties do not have any minor children together, the last 2 areas are irrelevant.
 But all divorces can, at least potentially, include alimony, division of property and allocation of debts.

-But, Having a General Agreement in Mind Helps
+Having a General Agreement in Mind Helps

 To get started with your Georgia Uncontested Divorce, we suggest that you submit our Client Inquiry Form.